support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Rama Learns that Danda The two princes, the Brahmins and ministers approach the hermitage of Bharadwaja on foot, with the three queens at a distance over the horizon followed by their litters.
 The army with its elephants and chariots waits behind.
 On the l As Sugriva is still speaking of his earlier adventures to the two brothers, the monkeys sent out to the eastern, northern and western quarters return and report that their quest was in vain, there had been no sign of Sita Sita is vindicated when the Earth goddess receives her, confirming her virtue in front of the assembly Durvasa and Death Visit Rama, Then Lakshmana Meditates by the Sarayu and is Taken to Heaven by Indra Agastya presents Rama with a divine jewel, and its acquisition is recounted below Rama Tells of Kardama, Transformed into Ila, Alternating Between Male and Female Forms Monthly Bharadvaja, seated outside his hut with other ascetics and deer, enquires of the princes whether they have enjoyed his hospitality.
 He tells them and their companions that Rama is living in Citrakuta.
 At his request, the princes introduce themselves.
 On Mount Kailasa, Ravana Assaults Rambha Despite Her Pleas Ravana meets the sage Maya and marries his daughter Mandodari Shatrughna Stops at Valmiki Bharata and his followers have reached the capital of the Nishada Kingdom.
 In their encampment on the bank of the Ganga, Bharata, his brother and ministers are seated in durbar in front of their tent.
-The Nishada king Guha comes with Kama Shoots a Love Arrow at Shiva, from a copy of the Song of Gauri The monkey forces have scoured the northern, eastern and western regions in vain and return to tell Sugriva and Rama of their disappointment.
+The Nishada king Guha comes with The monkey forces have scoured the northern, eastern and western regions in vain and return to tell Sugriva and Rama of their disappointment.
 Sugriva Sita on a rug under a royal umbrella and is offering pan (betel-chews) to the two brothers The Brahmins and the queens in their litters approach.
 Kausalya points out the place by the river where Rama offered the ritual water and laments the pitiable quality of the pindas, as offered to her dead husband.
 The three exiles travel together.
 Rama Returns to Ayodhya and Plans the Rajasuya Sacrifice, but Bharata Dissuades Him At the top in the centre, Bharata and Shatrughna throw themselves at the feet of Rama, who embraces his younger brothers and smells their heads Rama Recognizes Lava and Kusha, and Sita Swears Her Innocence Before Him Nanda and other cowherds moving to Vrindavana Based on the story of the Bhagavata Purana The Creatures Plead with Brahma, Who Revives Hanuman, and the Gods Grant Him Great Strength Despite the entreaties of his brother to return to rule Ayodhya, Rama remains adamant in adhering to his father Hanuman Fights Gandharvas and Uproots a Mountain for Healing Herbs Rama and Sita Arrive at Bharadvaja Kama Shoots a Love Arrow at Shiva, Page from a Copy of the Gita-Gauri, Song of Gauri Rama is seated on a mat facing the two brothers, with the three queens and Sita on his right.
 Bharata continues to urge Rama to return to Ayodhya to be crowned, arguing that their father had sinned against him for fear of his wife The companions have reached the river Ganga at Srngaverapura.
-Rama and Sita are seated on a mat of straw under a tree, meant to be an Ingudi tree, while Laksmana and Sumantra are similarly seated facing them On his way to confront Lavana, Shatrughna rests at Valmiki
+Rama and Sita are seated on a mat of straw under a tree, meant to be an Ingudi tree, while Laksmana and Sumantra are similarly seated facing them On his way to confront Lavana, Shatrughna rests at Valmiki On the left Bharata, in his extreme distress, faints after hearing Guha

 Show more similar artworks